reuterk/pocli/README.rst

 Under the hood
 --------------

 The connection to an OwnCloud instance requires a valid configuration.
-The configuration file in JSON format is located at "~/.ocrc" and created at the first invocation of the ``oc`` command.
-The default configuration is for the MPCDF datashare service, however, it can be configured freely to connect to other OwnCloud instances.
+The configuration file in JSON format is located at "~/.ocrc" and is created at the first invocation of the ``oc`` command.
+The initial default configuration is for the MPCDF datashare service, however, it can be configured freely to connect to other OwnCloud instances.
+Simply adapt the configuration file to your needs.
 No credentials are ever stored in "~/.ocrc".

 Credentials and security considerations
 ---------------------------------------